RealTrashBin/OrganyaMaker16/README.md

 ## History

-The original program was created by [Studio Pixel](http://studiopixel.sakura.ne.jp/) in 1999, and was used in [Cave Story](https://www.cavestory.org/).
+The original program was created by [Studio Pixel](http://studiopixel.sakura.ne.jp/) in 1999, and was used in [Cave Story](https://www.cavestory.org/) and [Azarashi](https://www.cavestory.org/pixels-works/azarashi.php).

 It was then updated multiple times by [Rxo Inverse](https://www5b.biglobe.ne.jp/~kiss-me/aji/index.html) throughout 2003-2014, and was used in [STARGAZER](https://www5b.biglobe.ne.jp/~kiss-me/aji/stargazerj.html)